 Out of all of the primary macronutrients (protein, fat and carbs), protein is BY FAR the most filling.
 In fact, its role in hunger control is among the most significant of all dietary factors (sources: here, here, here, here and here).
 This makes consuming a sufficient amount of it each day absolutely crucial from a satiety standpoint (not to mention, the many other important benefits it provides).

 So, how much protein should you eat per day to maximize these benefits?
-0.8 – 1.3g of protein per pound of your current body weight is the ideal range for people looking to build muscle, lose fat and/or preserve muscle while losing fat.
-Those who are significantly overweight should use their goal body weight when doing this calculation.
+0.8g of protein per pound of your current body weight is an ideal minimum target for people looking to build muscle, lose fat, and/or preserve muscle while losing fat.
+(Those with obesity should use 0.6g/lb as their target instead.)

 2. You’re Not Eating Enough Fiber